 - cold or allergy medication that contains phenylephrine (a decongestant);

 - theophylline (Theo-Dur, Theochron, Theolair); or

 - varenicline (Chantix) or other non-nicotine smoking cessation product.

-This list is not complete and other drugs may interact with nicotine gum or lozenges.
+This list is not complete and other drugs may interact with nicotine nasal spray or inhaler.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist can provide more information about nicotine gum or lozenges.
+Your pharmacist can provide more information about nicotine nasal or inhalation.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.